yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         ![This is a screenshot of the content-web repository page with the Clone button indicated.](media/b4-image51.png)

-    * Copy the repository url
+    * Copy the repository url.

         ![This is a screenshot of the content-web repository page with the Clone button indicated.](media/b4-image52.png)

-    * Update the repository url by removing the characters between "https://" and "dev.azure.com"
+    * Update the repository url by removing the characters between "https://" and "dev.azure.com".

       For example: modify the repository url "https://odluser51404@dev.azure.com/odluser51404/fabmedical/_git/content-web" as "https://dev.azure.com/odluser51404/fabmedical/_git/content-web"